mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 > **OnInit vs Component Constructor**
 >
 > You may be wondering why you didn't retrieve the route variable in the constructor.
 This is an Angular style guideline.
-Per Angular guidelines, component constructors should only be used to initiatize class references.
+Per Angular guidelines, component constructors should only be used to initialize class references.
 No processing, business logic, or any action that could take time should go into the constructor.
 Instead, Angular recommends placing these types of activities (like route parameter retrieval) be done in the `OnInit()` function.
 There are other details about why `OnInit()` should be used, but we're not going to cover them.
 For more details, see a good write-up by [Todd Motto](https://toddmotto.com/angular-constructor-ngoninit-lifecycle-hook).

 This concludes the exercise.
-In the next exercise, you'll reuse the Launch service previosuly created to retrieve the details about a specific launch.
+In the next exercise, you'll reuse the Launch service previously created to retrieve the details about a specific launch.

 <div class="exercise-end"></div>

 Cool.
-You just passed data between pages/componets and retrieved the data.
+You just passed data between pages/components and retrieved the data.
 Let's keep going by getting the details of a launch.

 <h4 class="exercise-start">